-My journal is forlornly sitting with a stack of other things on my desk: my Lenten readings waiting to be put into my weeklycompassbinder, an copy of an order for water filters for the fridge and Brita pitcher, a cookbook, my planner and a blank “compass“.
+My journal is forlornly sitting with a stack of other things on my desk: my Lenten readings waiting to be put into my binder, an copy of an order for water filters for the fridge and Brita pitcher, a cookbook, my planner and a blank “compass“.
 I’m avoiding it like it were a pit of hungry alligators rather than an unassuming and nonjudgmental friend as it faithfully waits with anticipation for my words.

 Instead of putting words on paper, I’m writing in my head.